paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-080-general-rules.md

     (iv) substantially all of the management functions of the entity are performed by members of qualified Indian tribes.
     For purposes of clause (iii), equity interests owned by a member (or the spouse of a member) of a qualified Indian tribe shall be treated as owned by the tribe.

-  (B) *Qualified indian tribe* — For purposes of subparagraph (A), an Indian tribe is a qualified Indian tribe with respect to an entity if such entity is engaged in a fishing rights-related activity of such tribe.
+  (B) *Qualified Indian tribe* — For purposes of subparagraph (A), an Indian tribe is a qualified Indian tribe with respect to an entity if such entity is engaged in a fishing rights-related activity of such tribe.

 **(c) Special rules**